For golfers in Scotland August 2016

 Royal Musselburgh is the fifth oldest golf club in the world and pride of place goes to the Old Club Cup dating back to 1774, the oldest trophy still competitively played for in the world.
 It is a picturesque parkland course kept in great condition and a treat to play, especially tricky the home stretch on the last five holes with two exceptional par 3’s.
 6237 yards Par 70.

-Dalmahoy East is set in stunning countryside surrounded by woodlands, streams, lakes and the Pentland Hills It has been host to many prestigious golf events including the Solheim Cup, Scottish PGA Championship, Ladies Scottish Open and Scottish Seniors Open.
+Dalmahoy East is set in the stunning countryside surrounded by woodlands, streams, lakes and the Pentland Hills It has been host to many prestigious golf events including the Solheim Cup, Scottish PGA Championship, Ladies Scottish Open and Scottish Seniors Open.
 7475 yards, par 73.